"The Medici: Portraits & Politics"

 Agnolo Bronzino was a favorite of Duke Cosimo.
 As a result, he painted portraits of many members of Cozimo's court.
 While the identities of the man (above) and the woman (below) are now lost, their images continue on.

-Art review - Museum of Modern Art (MOMA) - "Calder: Modern From The Start"
+Art review - Metropolitan Museum of Art - "Medici Portraits"